This recipe produces beautifully flaky, succulent hot smoked salmon with a lovely hint of wood smoke flavor.

 - Set up the grill in a 2-zone configuration or get the smoker started, and get the indirect zone up to about 225°F. Put the fish in and add the wood.

 - Start spot checking the meat temps after about 30 minutes.
-Remove the meat when it is at about 140°F internal.
-No more than 150°F. Total cooking time will be about 60 minutes depending on the actual temperature of your oven and the thickness of the meat.
+Remove the meat when it is at about 120°F internal.
+Total cooking time will be about 60-90 minutes depending on the actual temperature of your oven and the thickness of the meat.

 - Remove the fillets once grilled and let them cool for about 15 minutes, until you can handle them.
 Then peel off the paper and the skins should come right off with it.